WHAT IS A 1098-T FORM?

 Account number.
 May show an account or other unique number the filer assigned to distinguish your account.

 Box 1.
-Shows the total payments received by an eligible educational institution in 2020 from any source for qualified tuition and related expenses less any reimbursements or refunds made during 2020 that relate to those payments received during 2020.
+Shows the total payments received by an eligible educational institution from any source for qualified tuition and related expenses less any reimbursements for the tax year or refunds made during the tax year that relate to those payments received.

 Please note that Box 1 is capped by qualified tuition and related expenses billed.
 The IRS included tuition, fees, and course materials required for a student’s enrollment to be included in the qualified tuition and related expenses calculation.
 However, the IRS also states that charges for room, board, insurance, medical expense, transportation, and similar personal, living, or family expenses are not considered qualified tuition and related expenses for 1098-T reporting.